How does pain become chronic?

 All of us are likely to know someone who suffers from chronic pain, be it back pain, migraine or arthritis.
 It is a very common condition with few treatment options.

-Research has revealed that chronic pain patients have an overly sensitive nervous systems.
+Research has revealed that chronic pain patients have an overly responsive nervous system.
 What is not clear is why this state should persist over long periods of time.
 Or whether some people are more vulnerable than others to develop chronic pain.

 This laboratory is investigating the possibility that injuries or diseases which cause chronic pain might change a cell's epigenetic profile.